Education Law: Public K-12

 Litigation

-Bowles Rice attorneys regularly appear in state and federal courts.
-We have participated in many cases with a substantial impact on public education and education law in our state.
+Our attorneys regularly appear in state and federal courts on behalf of school boards.
+We have participated in many cases with a substantial impact on public education and education law in our state and nation.
+Bowles Rice is recognized both nationally and regionally for its litigation work, with accolades from Best Law Firms, Benchmark Litigation, Super Lawyers, and Chambers USA.

-The members of our Education Law Team are a diverse lot.
-Our experience in the practice of school law dates back to 1979.
-Three of our attorneys are licensed classroom teachers.
-One served on a county board of education and as its president.
-Two belong to the board of directors (one a previous chair) of the nation’s first statewide education fund.
+The Education Law Team’s experience in the practice of school law dates back to 1979.
+Three of our attorneys were licensed classroom teachers before entering the legal profession.
+One was elected to a county board of education and served as its president.
+Two belong to the board of directors of the nation’s first statewide education fund.
 Another has experience on the Governing Council of an educational services cooperative.
-Our lawyers include the former chair of a community and technical college board of governors, individuals recognized by Best Lawyers in America in the area of West Virginia School Law, and lawyers identified by Super Lawyers as Top Rated School & Education attorneys
+Our lawyers include the former chair of a community and technical college board of governors, individuals recognized by Best Lawyers in America in the area of Education Law, and lawyers identified by Super Lawyers as Top-Rated School & Education attorneys.

 OUR COMMITMENT TO SCHOOL CLIENTS